nsrau/azure-docs.it-it/articles/storsimple/storsimple-safety.md

 <properties
-   pageTitle="Sicurezza per il dispositivo StorSimple | Microsoft Azure" description="Vengono descritte considerazioni, linee guida e convenzioni di sicurezza e viene spiegato come installare e utilizzare il dispositivo StorSimple in modo sicuro." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Safety for your StorSimple device | Microsoft Azure" description="Describes safety conventions, guidelines, and considerations, and explains how to safely install and operate your StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"